AnderssonPeter/LoggerHealthCheck/README.md

 ### Customization

 #### Healtcheck for specific class
-If you want to add a specific HealthCheck for one class you can use the `.AddLoggerHealthCheckForType<T>()` method in `Startup.ConfigureServices` this will scan for log entries that either have source set as the `T`, or where a Exception's stacktrace contains the type.
+If you want to add a specific HealthCheck for one class you can use the `.AddLoggerHealthCheckForType<T>()` method in `Startup.ConfigureServices` this will scan for log entries that either have source set as `T`, or where a Exception's stacktrace contains the type.

 #### Custom filtration
 Filtration can be done at two diffrent levels